tmelo-uea/covid19/README.md

 We also provide a set of codes written in Python for reading the datasets [link](https://data.mendeley.com/drafts/vhxdgjfjnk).

+# Code (Python) to crawler the tweets on COVID-19 in Brazil

 # Code (COLAB) to plot the charts using the data from datasets

 We provide a notebook (COLAB) with all chart showed in paper [link](https://github.com/tmelo-uea/covid19/blob/master/charts_data_in_brief_revised.ipynb)